0xCAFEDECAF/VanLiveConnect/README.md

 * [Arduino IDE](https://www.arduino.cc/en/software), with
 * [ESP8266 Board Manager](http://arduino.esp8266.com/Arduino/versions/2.0.0/doc/installing.html) installed.
-  I am currently using [version 2.6.3](https://github.com/esp8266/Arduino/releases/tag/2.6.3) but other versions may also be working fine.
+  I am currently using [version 2.6.3](https://github.com/esp8266/Arduino/releases/tag/2.6.3) but other versions may also be working fine (tested on versions 2.6.3 ...
+3.0.2; lowest VAN packet CRC error rate was achieved using version 2.6.3).

 Follow the next tutorial to install the IDE and the ESP8266 Board Manager: